 We proxy the different components of our theoretical framework by their observational equivalents in the SOEP data.
-To facilitate comparability across mediators, we recode them such that greater values can be (arguably) interpreted as more favorable, standardizing each to be mean zero with a standard deviation equal to one.
-Table 8 presents the means of all mediators, conditional on our standard controls, by depressive state along with the results of t-tests of differences in means.
+To facilitate comparability across mediators, we recode them such that greater values can be (arguably) interpreted as more favorable, standardizing each to be mean zero with a standard deviation (std.) equal to one.
+Table 8 presents the means of all mediators, conditional on our standard controls, by depressive state along with the results of t-tests of differences in means.25

 We do not directly observe wealth; instead we proxy for permanent income by averaging annual net household income across all observations between 2002 and 2016.
 Naturally, this measure is correlated, but not perfectly, with log current income, which is included in all our analyses.
-Individuals who are depressive have 0.01 SD less log permanent income (0.63 percent).
-Time discounting is captured through people's self-reported level of patience; those who are depressive report 0.23 SD less patience.
+Depressive individuals have 0.01 std. less log permanent income (0.63 percent).
+Time discounting is captured through people's self-reported level of patience; the depressive report 0.23 std. less patience.26

 We capture the behavioral components of the dual-self model by controlling for three key personality traits that are related to people's capacity for self-control.
-The first is a measure of internal locus of control; depressive individuals score 0.49 SD lower, indicating that they are less likely to believe that what happens in their lives is tied to their own choices (that is, they are external).
+The first is a measure of internal locus of control; depressive individuals score 0.49 std. lower indicating that they are less likely to believe that what happens in their lives is tied to their own choices (i.e., they are external).
 The second is an indicator for not being impulsive.
-People who are depressive are slightly less impulsive (0.09 SD), implying that they have less difficulty in resisting short-term pleasure.
+People who are depressive are slightly less impulsive (0.09 std.) implying that they have less difficulty in resisting short-term pleasure.
 This may be the result of anhedonia, which mutes the stimulus the depressed experience in situations that others perceive as tempting.
+Our third measure captures self-reported conscientiousness which is also lower amongst the depressive.
+The disparity in non-impulsivity and conscientiousness suggests that, while it is easier for the depressive to resist short-term pleasure, they may nonetheless have self-control problems in the context of long-term goals and planning.27